7thLucas/full-app-6a30f-28bd9-4749/_doc/product-overview.md

 ## App Name
 *To be defined — pending onboarding questions.*

+## Day-One MVP Focus
+The single feature the app must nail first: **Unified Inbox** — one view for every channel, nothing missed, no switching required.
+All other features are secondary until this is working well.

 ## Core Scope
-- **Unified Inbox** — all channels surfaced in one organised stream
+- **Unified Inbox** ⭐ *(day-one priority)* — all channels surfaced in one organised stream
 - **Multi-Channel Support** — connect email, messaging apps, and other platforms
 - **Conversation Threading** — keep context intact with threaded conversation views
 - **Smart Organisation** — filter, tag, and prioritise messages so the important ones rise first